 Speedy discovers the most unusual recipes.
-Ironically, the ones he finds are recipes I won’t even give a second thought to.
-Then, they turn out to be so delicious (like that butter-marinated tripe) and I start asking myself why I didn’t discover them in the first place.
+Ironically, the ones he finds are recipes I won’t even give a second thought to and I start asking myself why I didn’t discover them in the first place.
 So, here’s another tripe recipe.
 Deep-fried crispy beef tripe.

 Speedy served the fried tripe with a vinegar dipping sauce that made me think the dish must be a traditional Filipino recipe.
 But it isn’t.
 Speedy got the recipe from a British web site, believe it or not.
 Of course, Speedy did some tweaking.
 Very successful tweaking I must say because these deep-fried beef tripe strips are so good they can be served as a main dish or as a finger food to accompany beer or other alcoholic drinks.